NamelessCoder/dialog/README.md

 * `Dialog` overrides certain parts of a default Twitter Bootstrap theme - if you use a custom them, make sure you override these overrides, too.
 * jQuery used but not force-included; may not work on older (below 1.6) versions of jQuery.

-## Roadmap

-* Indication of new Posts since last visit
-* Editing of own Posts by authenticated users